bitstrike/textscrub/README.md

 I lost some percentage of my eyesight while developing this due to the default white background and black text of the widgets so I added some simple coloring that sort of resembles theming.
 The submenu items and dialogs are still the default gray and I don't know why.
 I started to read some documentation on it and it reminded me of C++ and I closed my browser.
 Besides, this thing was 99% done with AI (I _am_ writing some of the README) and reading documentation takes the fun out of it.

+Of note, there is a `textscrub.py` and `textscrub_g.py`.
+The former is the initial beta using `tkinter`.
+It's a nice simple library but I thought it would be fun to get the prototype working there and then have AI convert the thign to use GTK.
+This is where the latter comes in.
+It's been quite interesting to see where the various AI models get lost.
+I was surprised to see how well Phind did, and how miserable DeepSeek is at writing code.
+But the point is, `textscrub_g.py` is the GTK implementation.

 ## Features
 - **Bulk Replace**: Replace multiple keywords with corresponding values throughout the document.